 MasterCard, echoing remarks made 16 hours earlier by Visa, is placing security at the heart of its emerging payments strategy.

-"Safety and security's importance is second to none as the physical and digital worlds converge," said MasterCard CEO Ajay Banga during a recent conference call to discuss the Purchase, N.Y.-based card network's third quarter earnings.
+"Safety and security's importance is second to none as the physical and digital worlds converge," said MasterCard CEO Ajay Banga during the Oct.31 conference call to discuss the Purchase, N.Y.-based card network's third quarter earnings.